Damanagarikalyan/Financial-News-Headlines-Sentiment-Analysis/README.md

 Part 3 - Natural Language Processing with TextBlob Applied Python’s TextBlob to perform text polarity analysis, and used clustering algorithms (K-Means Clustering and Natural Break Optimization) to categorize positive, neutral, and negative articles.

-Part 4 - Natural Language Processing with vaderSentiment Applied Python’s vaderSentiment to perform text polarity analysis, and used clustering algorithms (K-Means Clustering and Natural Break Optimization) to categorize positive, neutral, and negative articles.
+Part 4 - Natural Language Processing with Sentiment Applied Python’s vaderSentiment to perform text polarity analysis, and used clustering algorithms (K-Means Clustering and Natural Break Optimization) to categorize positive, neutral, and negative articles.

 Part 5 - Natural Language Processing with nltk and application of Deep Learning models (ANN, CNN) with Google News Word2Vec